broadinstitute/gnomad-browser/browser/help/topics/regional-constraint.md

 ### Overall interpretation

-We searched for regions within transcripts that were intolerant of missense variation within the gnomAD v2.1.1 dataset.
-We used the observed and expected missense variation in each transcript in a likelihood ratio test to identify those transcripts that had two or more regions with significantly different levels of missense constraint (as measured by depletion of expected missense variation).
+We searched for regions within transcripts that were differentially intolerant of missense variation within the gnomAD v2.1.1 dataset.
+We used the likelihood ratio test to identify transcripts that had two or more regions with significantly different levels of missense constraint (as measured by depletion of observed rare missense variation compared to expected).
 Missense constraint values closer to zero indicate increased intolerance against missense variation.

 Note that these data currently reflect the regional constraint seen in gnomAD v2.1.1, which was mapped to GRCh37.
 We will update to GRCh38 in the near future.